deepikamahajan19/moviesRecommendation/README.md

   * AWS account for storage

 ### Getting Started: ###
-  Start by fetching the project and run main.py file.
+  Start by fetching the project and run dags -> main.py file.

 ### Work in progress: ###
   Streaming the data.